Advice for First Timers

 Lunch places near comp venues tend to get very busy.
 Consider pre-ordering subs (there’s an app for that!) or calling in your order well in advance.

-We’re big believers in stocking a cooler with lunch essentials and teaming up with a few other moms to make the work and expense a little nicer.
+We’re big believers in stocking a cooler with lunch essentials and teaming up with a few others to make the work and expense a little nicer.

 Bag your costumes.